biocore/qiime/doc/documentation/sra_field_list.rst

   allows you to designate a pool as per-library rather than per sff file (otherwise you would need to duplicate all the info per run for each sff file).

+  This field is used as the *name* attribute of the
+  <DATA_BLOCK> element in the SRA Run XML file.
+It is also used to
+  derive several optional fields.

 EXPERIMENT_DESIGN_DESCRIPTION